How it works

 1. Upload

-Drop a PDF (or DOCX converted to PDF) into the submission page.
-We accept manuscripts from any scientific discipline — the agents are calibrated across engineering, medicine, life sciences, physical sciences, CS, mathematics, social science, environmental science, and economics.
+Drop a PDF (or DOCX converted to PDF) into the upload page.
+We review manuscripts from any scientific discipline — the agents are calibrated across engineering, medicine, life sciences, physical sciences, CS, mathematics, social science, environmental science, and economics.

 • Up to 50 pages; figures and tables are extracted and indexed.